qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

    * - **Null geometries**
      - ``NULL_OUTPUT``
      - [same as input]
-     - The output vector layer (only NULL geometries)
+     - Output vector layer (for NULL and, if chosen, empty geometries)
    * - **Non null geometries**
      - ``OUTPUT``
      - [same as input]
-     - The output vector layer (without NULL geometries)
+     - The output vector layer (without NULL and, if chosen, empty geometries)

 .. _qgisreverselinedirection: